ADMISSIONS

 CATEGORY 1

-because they were adopted, or became subject to a child arrangements order or a special guardianship order.
+so because they were adopted, or became subject to a child arrangements order or a special guardianship

-ii. to have ceased to be in that state care as a result of being adopted.
+and ceased to be in state care as a result of being adopted.

 CATEGORY 2

-Children of parents or carers who reside at any address that is within the Civil Parish of Aston (a copy
+Children of parents or carers who reside at any address that is within the school’s catchment

 CATEGORY 3

-Children of parents or carers who reside at any address that is in the Civil Parish of Aston.
-(A copy of
+Children of parents or carers who reside at any address that is within the school’s catchment

 CATEGORY 4

-Children of parents or carers outside the Civil Parish of Aston who have siblings attending the school
+Children of parents or carers outside the school’s catchment of Aston who have siblings

-at the time of admission (see note a).
+attending the school at the time of admission (see note b).

 CATEGORY 5

-Children with parents or carers, at least one of whom is a practicing member of St Mary’s Church,
+Children with at least one parent or carer who is a practising member of St Mary’s Church,

 CATEGORY 6

-Children with parents or carers, at least one of whom is a practicing member of any Christian
+Children with at least one parent or carer who is a practising member of any Christian

-denomination that are members of the “Churches Together in England” or “Churches Together in Stevenage” (see
+denomination that is a member of “Churches Together in Stevenage” (see note c).

 CATEGORY 7